 Beginning in the spring, Sony will ship single-layer BD-R and the BD-RE recording media.
 Dual-layer 50GB capacity recordable media will follow in the subsequent months.
 The company said its media will feature AccuCORE technology with scratch-guard protection and temperature durability.

-Sony plans to tie BD technology to its 1,080p-capable SXRD rear-projection televisions and BRAVIA LCD TVs.
+Sony plans to tie BD technology to with new 1,080p-capable SXRD rear-projection televisions and BRAVIA LCD TVs.

-The company announced a range of new BRAVIA models, which will begin shipping in February, March and May, highlighted by an 82W-inch LCD TV with Triluminous LED backlighting.
-The big-screen LCD piece was showcased as a technology statement, the company said.
+The company announced a range of new BRAVIA models, which will begin shipping in the February, March and May, and highlighted the group by showing an 82W-inch LCD TV with Triluminous LED backlighting as a technology statement.